Skip to Main Content

 Guide to resources of use to students in NU 708

-Tips for finding Evidence-Based Practice Information in CINAHL Complete
+Tips for finding Evidence-Based Practice Information in CINAHL Ultimate

 The database opens in the Advanced Search screen.
 Scroll down to Limit Your Results.
 You can select options (click to check boxes) including: